 - bloody, black, or tarry stools;

 - coughing up blood or vomit that looks like coffee grounds;

-- pain, swelling, redness, itching, bleeding, or other irritation where the medicine was injected;
+- pain, swelling, redness, itching, warmth, blistering, bleeding, bruising, a rash, or a lump where the medicine was injected.

 What is the most important information I should know about rilonacept (Arcalyst)?